 Grow the seedlings under nursery conditions for at least a year.
 Shelter them from strong winds and give them proper lighting until their roots develop properly.

-Elderberry trees do not require much fertilization as they get most of their nutrients from organic matter in the soil.
+Elderberry trees do not require much fertilization, as they get most of their nutrients from organic matter in the soil.

 Propagating From Cuttings

-To grow elderberry from cuttings, you can propagate by both softwood and hardwood cuttings.
+To grow elderberry from cuttings, you can propagate both softwood and hardwood cuttings.
 However, most people choose softwood cuttings over hardwood.

 Next, cut the branch into small segments (4 to 6 inches long) and remove the lower leaves with one top set remaining.
-In a bucket, prepare a sterile medium from peat moss and sand with a 50/50 ratio and moisten until crumbly.
+In a bucket, prepare a sterile medium from peat moss and sand in a 50/50 ratio and moisten until crumbly.
 Do not use regular soil.

-When the roots feel firm after a gentle tug, it is time to move the cuttings to a bigger pot into quality potting soil.
+When the roots feel firm after a gentle tug, it is time to move the cuttings to a bigger pot in quality potting soil.
 Water regularly and remove the plastic bags for good, keeping the developing elderberry plants in the same warm conditions.

 Use an all-purpose water-soluble fertilizer once a month until ready to plant out into a sunny, humus-rich soil in the garden.